-598.03 - BATTERY POWERED MARATHON BOATS
+598.03.03 - BATTERY POWERED MARATHON BOATS

 The whole of the electric energy shall be battery stored and carried on board and when the boat is being timed or raced over the measured distance, no additional power shall be generated.

-Power source shall be multiples of commercially available lead/acid batteries, nominally rated at 12 volts.
+Power source shall be multiples of commercially available batteries.